Joe-Moran/grayson-west-portfolio/src/content/portfolio/design-ops.md

 screenshot: # An image representing the UI example of the product.
 Used in preview cards
   image: '../../assets/content/casestudies/2020-03-27.png'
   altText: ''
-background: '../../assets/content/backgrounds/1.jpg' # The background image used for preview cards
+background: '../../assets/content/backgrounds/22.jpg' # The background image used for preview cards
-icon: '../../assets/content/SVGs/1.svg'
+icon: '../../assets/content/SVGs/22.svg'
 platforms:
   - Process
+order: 8
 ---

 ## Situation